sambanova/ai-starter-kit/document_comparison/README.md

 This AI Starter Kit allows users to compare text documents and run custom analyses on them.
 You send two PDF files or blobs of text to the SambaNova server, and get analyses based on your instructions.
 The Kit includes:

-- A configurable SambaCloud or SambaStack connector.
+- A configurable SambaNova connector.
 The connector generates answers from a deployed model.
 - Templates for
   - Generic document comparison
   - Compliance assessment